hirbod/react-native-volume-manager/README.md

         try {
           // once we detected a user on iOS triggered volume change,
           // we can change the audio mode to allow playback even when the
           // silent switch is activated.
+This can help to achieve effects like in
+          // instragram reels, where videos are muted on silent switch
           // This example requires expo-av
           await Audio.setAudioModeAsync({
             playsInSilentModeIOS: true,